University Curriculum Committee

 The following procedure specifies how such interdepartmental disagreements will be handled.

-2. During this time no other member of the Undergraduate Curriculum Committee will be contacted by members of the departments involved.
+2. During this time no other member of the University Curriculum Committee will be contacted by members of the departments involved.

 3. If after a period of about one month an agreement has not been reached, the Committee will invite from each disputing party the department head and no more than one faculty representative to the next scheduled meeting.